MBB-team/VBA-toolbox/_wiki/generativeModels.md

 where $$r \rightarrow \infty $$ to ensure that the past history of hidden states is transfered without distortion.
 Practically speaking, this can be approximated by changing the matrix `options.priors.iQx{t}` as above, with $$r$$ set to an appriately high value (e.g., $$10^4$$).

+> Tip: This augmented state-space can be used to model delayed dynamical systems...

 # ARCH models